 Many of us do not like to think about what will happen when we die.
 Death and incapacitation are not pleasant things to think about, and many people put off planning for this very reason.
 But, don’t delay!
 Your loved ones will appreciate the care you took to help guide them in handling your affairs.

-If you need help with your estate plan, or have questions about how you can plan ahead now for the future, contact the trusted lawyer today.
+If you need help with your estate plan, or have questions about how you can plan ahead now for the future, contact a trusted lawyer today.

-Thanks to our friends and contributors at Wiseman Bray PLLC who have significant experience in Wills, Trusts, and Estate Planning.
+Thanks to our friends and contributors at Patterson Bray who have significant experience in Wills, Trusts, and Estate Planning.